Rules 24MX ALESTREM2023-01-05T12:01:48+01:00

 Article 2.
 Principle of the event

-On Saturday from 09:00 am (subject to modification): 2 so-called “selection” stages to determine the starting order for the following day: 1 extreme stage in a natural environment from 09:00 am to 1:00 pm and 1 artificial enduro cross stage from 4:00 pm to 7:05 pm
+• Saturday from 09:00 (subject to change): 2 “selection” stages to determine the starting order for the following day: 1 extreme stage in a natural environment from 09:00 to 13:00 and 1 artificial enduro cross stage from 16:00 to 19:05.

 Article 4.
 Groups allowed to participate